JanAli-socool/housing_finance/README.md

 ## License

-   This project is licensed under the "MIT License".
+   This project is licensed under the [MIT License](https://opensource.org/licenses/MIT)